-The Appalachian Regional Commission announced Thursday another $22.Eight million in investment to 33 initiatives aimed toward revitalizing economies in places tormented by the decline in the coal industry.
+The Appalachian Regional Commission announced another $22 on Thursday, eight million in investment in 33 initiatives aimed at revitalizing economies in places tormented by the decline in the coal industry.

 The awards are todays within the ARC’s POWER Initiative, an acronym for Partnerships for Opportunity and Workforce and Economic Revitalization.
 Congress has funded the initiative for four years, especially to help communities laid low with task losses inside the Appalachian coal enterprise.

 The furnish winners include projects in nine Appalachian states concerned with manufacturing, agriculture, technology, and broadband internet improvement, following the pattern of preceding grant awards.
-But the modern-day awards additionally mirror a new vicinity of heightened awareness for the ARC.
+However, modern-day awards mirror a new area of heightened awareness for the ARC.

 About 1 / 4 of the quantity offered, representing nearly $6 million, is going to agencies in Kentucky and West Virginia focusing on process education for people in substance abuse recovery packages.
 The region is profoundly suffering from the opioid disaster and has many of the nation’s highest prices of addiction and overdose deaths.

-Addiction specialists say employment facilitates inside the restoration manner.
-And the addiction crisis is affecting employers who struggle to stabilize necessities of a drug-loose administrative center with the realities of recovery from substance use sickness.
+Addiction specialists say employment facilitates restoration.
+The addiction crisis is affecting employers who struggle to stabilize the necessities of a drug-loose administrative center with the realities of recovery from substance use sickness.

 “A job is wish, opportunity, and dignity,” ARC Executive Director Scott Hamilton stated.
 The fee is looking for methods to assist human beings in restoring substance use ailment to the workforce.

-“We are trying to find out ways that we can open up employment opportunities for parents going through recuperation that they also can get to work.”
+“We are trying to find ways to open up employment opportunities for parents going through recuperation so that they can also get to work.”

 Changing Minds